car251290/REACT--Docker/README.md

 The Jenkins Continuous Integration and Delivery server is available on Docker Hub.

 This is a fully functional Jenkins server. https://jenkins.io/.

-Usage

-NOTE: Avoid using a bind mount from a folder on the host machine into /var/jenkins_home, as this might result in file permission issues (the user used inside the container might not have rights to the folder on the host machine).
-If you really need to bind mount jenkins_home, ensure that the directory on the host is accessible by the jenkins user inside the container (jenkins user - uid 1000) or use -u some_other_user parameter with docker run.

-docker run -d -v jenkins_home:/var/jenkins_home -p 8080:8080 -p 50000:50000 --restart=on-failure jenkins/jenkins:lts-jdk11
-This will run Jenkins in detached mode with port forwarding and volume added.
-You can access logs with command 'docker logs CONTAINER_ID' in order to check first login token.
-ID of container will be returned from output of command above.

 Backing up data